jspinoza3/2azerons/README.txt

 - --- LP_eventProcessor.longPhaseRepeats
 - --- LP_eventProcessor.shortPhaseRepeats
 - the above are properties of the behaviour paradigm which are automatically updated to reflect how many repeat down events occur during each of the three phases of the button press.
 See \customization\hello_world.ahk for example of how these can be used.
 See \customization\stateMachines.svg for an understanding of when these counters are updated and reset
 - note that the counters I just mentioned are properties of LP_eventProcessor.
 Each paradigm instance will be given a reference to it's own eventProcessor.
 It is the inner workings of the state machine that realizes the paradigm and is discussed in a previous section.
 Don't make any modifications to the eventProcessor properties to avoid unexpected results.
-A bit more about the eventProcessor can be seen in \blueprints\ if you are interested.
+A bit more about the eventProcessor can be seen in \underTheHood\ folder if you are interested.
 - All paradigm instances are given the property LP_containingClassInstance, which is the instance of the mode within which the paradigm is defined.